Updated: May 20, 2020

-If you’re interested in putting up a business inside a mall, the first thing that the mall administration will ask you to submit is the Letter of Intent (LOI).
+If you’re interested in putting up a business inside a mall, the first thing that the mall administration will ask from you is to submit a business Letter of Intent (LOI).

-A Letter of Intent is not a document we often see that’s why a good number of people don’t know what to write inside it.
+A Letter of Intent is not a document we often see.
+That’s why most entrepreneurs don’t know what to write inside it.

-Before I give you the answer to these questions, let me first tell you what a Letter of Intent is.
+Before I give you the answer to these questions, let me first share with you what a Letter of Intent is according to Wikipedia.
+They have the simplest definition that I found online.

 That really sounds so formal, don’t you think?
 However, there’s really no reason for you to be afraid of getting your LOI wrong.

-Although it does usually resemble a contract, it is most of the time, non-binding and is just issued to initiate a formal business transaction.
+Although it does usually resemble a contract, it is most of the time, non-binding.
+This letter is often just issued to initiate a formal business transaction.

 For renting or leasing a space inside a mall or other commercial space, a Letter of Intent would contain the following information: